California’s 10 Largest Wildfires and What Caused Them

 The Doe fire, the main blaze of the August Complex, alone surpassed the 2018 Mendocino Complex, establishing new records as both the largest single wildfire and the most extensive fire complex ever recorded in the state.

-The fire swept through the Coast Range, destroying 935 buildings and impacting thousands of residents across Glenn, Lake, Mendocino, Tehama, Trinity, and Shasta Counties, including parts of the Mendocino, Shasta-Trinity, and Six Rivers National Forests, according to the U.S. Department of Agriculture.
+The fire swept through the Coast Range, destroying 935 buildings and impacting thousands of residents across Glenn, Lake, Mendocino, Tehama, Trinity, and Shasta counties, including parts of the Mendocino, Shasta-Trinity, and Six Rivers national forests, according to the U.S. Department of Agriculture.

 One person died in this fire.

-A home is engulfed in flames as the Dixie fire rages on in Greenville, Calif., on Aug.
+A home is engulfed in flames as the Dixie fire rages in Greenville, Calif., on Aug.
 5, 2021.
 (Josh Edelson/AFP via Getty Images)

 2. Dixie Fire 2021